 Grand Turk has been the capital of Turks and Caicos since 1766, and much of the island retains that colonial feel.
 This is especially true along the oceanfront and the historic section of Cockburn Town where you'll find some of the best landmarks.
 Beaches are another set of attractions you won't want to miss, and it is recommended that you stick to the west and north coast for the calmest waters and smoothest sands.

-You will discover a large selection of beaches to consider visiting on the island.
-Snorkeling is an option at some of the beaches, for people who are so inclined.
-Click on each beach name to read a detailed article concerning that part of the coast.
+You'll discover a large number of beaches to enjoy on the island.
+Snorkeling is available at several locations, if some of the people in your group enjoy the underwater scene.
+Click on each beach name for detailed information about that section of the coast.

-A local beach where snorkeling is a popular is Gibbs Cay.
+If you want to snorkel, a beach with that option is Gibbs Cay.
 The only way to access Gibbs Cay is via boat, often hired from Grand Turk which is the nearest large island to the Cay.
 Tour groups with a focus on snorkeling often plan trips to the Cay, making it perhaps the easiest way to find transportation there.

 Governor's Beach: Bring your own equipment to set out on an adventurous snorkeling trip off the coast, or take a relaxing stroll down the shore at this unpopulated beach.
 Often voted as one of the best secluded beaches in Turks and Caicos, Governor's Beach can't be missed.